xinzhan/core-services.en/help/interface/admin-tool-experience-cloud.md

 * Search for product profiles by name.
 Searches match the text string you type.
 * Sort column by ascending or descending values.
 This sort applies to [!UICONTROL Product Profile,] [!UICONTROL Product,] [!UICONTROL Instance,] [!UICONTROL Number of users,] and [!UICONTROL Number of Developers,] Columns.
-* Click the **[!UICONTROL Filter By]** icon to apply multiple filters to list product profiles with specific criteria.
+* Select the **[!UICONTROL Filter By]** icon to apply multiple filters to list product profiles with specific criteria.
 When multiple filter categories are applied, searches contain Groups associated `AND` Instance `AND` Solution.

 |Element | Description|
 |---------|----------|